Idasile/bhameyie.github.io/_posts/2015-03-06-cassandra-vs-mongodb-for-a-bootstrapped-startup.md

 If you're bootstrapping your startup and have limited time, but some resources, I could see how you could build your application with MongoDB initially to get a proof of concept and get funding, or even to get an MVP to test the market and fail fast.
 It is also possible like that your use case would work just fine with MongoDB like [Server Density's](https://blog.serverdensity.com/tech-behind-time-series-graphs-2bn-docs-per-day-30tb-per-month/).

+**UPDATE**: For more on MongoDb, please check out this [comprehensive tutorial from Guru99](http://www.guru99.com/mongodb-tutorials.html).

 <img src="http://cdn.meme.am/instances/500x/59837724.jpg" alt="more than mongo" width="70%">

 # Cassandra